-The General Assembly created an Achievement School District in NC during the short session of 2016.
-The district will be a statewide school unit under the administration of the State Board of Education, comprising five of the lowest-performing elementary schools from around the state.
-The ASD will be directed by a superintendent recommended by a committee appointed and headed by Lt.
-Gov. Dan Forest.
-He or she will be approved by the SBE.
-The ASD superintendent will select charter school operators from among those already operating in the state or their affiliates, and will have five schools in total by 2019-20, with no more than one coming from a single district.
+The General Assembly created a school takeover district in NC during the short session of 2016.
+It was called the Achievement School District until the 2017 budget renamed it, possibly to distance it from the poorly performing ASD in Tennessee.
+Now known as the Innovative School District (ISD), this statewide school unit will comprise five of the lowest-performing elementary schools from around the state.
+The ISD is directed by Superintendent Eric Hall, who was recommended by a committee appointed and headed by Lt.
+Gov. Dan Forest and approved by the SBE.
+Dr. Hall will select charter school operators from among those already operating in the state, or their affiliates, to run up to five schools in total by 2019-20.
+The district will begin operating schools in 2018-19, and it must include rural and urban schools, with no more than one coming from a single district.

-The selected charters, called AS operators, will assume control of a school and its physical resources, taking it away from the locally elected board while maintaining its geographical attendance zone.
-It will be funded by attendance, as charters are, and the monies will be transferred from the local authorities to the ASD.
+Charters selected as IS operators will assume control of a school and its physical resources, taking it away from the locally elected board while maintaining its geographical attendance zone.
+The IS will be funded by attendance, as charters are, and the monies will be transferred from the local authorities to the ISD.
 The charter operators, which can be based out-of-state and be for-profit, will run the schools for at least five years and as many as eight years.
-ASD schools will be required to participate in the federal lunch program.
+ISD schools will be required to participate in the federal lunch program.
 Local districts will remain responsible for transportation and facilities and capital expenditures.
 The logistics of this are yet to be determined.

-The ASD law requires that districts that have a school selected for the ASD either submit to the takeover or close the school.
-The law includes a provision allowing districts that surrender a school to the ASD to create an “Innovation Zone” (i-Zones) that would allow charter-like flexibility for up to 3 other continually low-performing schools.
-However, districts already had the ability to request this flexibility for low-performing schools under pre-existing law.
-There is no funding to invest in potential turnaround efforts of the i-Zones, which do not build on the success of the state’s existing turnaround effort NC Transformation (formerly known as TALAS).
-The budget includes only the “intent” to provide future grants of up to $150,000 to districts that can match that amount.
+The ISD law requires that districts that have a school selected for the ISD either submit to the takeover or close the school.
+The law includes a provision allowing districts that surrender a school to the ISD to create an “Innovation Zone” (i-Zones) that would allow charter-like flexibility for up to 3 other continually low-performing schools.
+The 2017 budget extended i-Zones so that”if the local school administrative unit has more than thirty-five percent (35%) of the schools identified in the unit as low-performing, for all of the low-performing schools located in the unit.”
+However, districts already had the ability to request flexibility for low-performing schools under pre-existing law.
+The 2018-19 budget includes $450,000 for i-Zone grants of up to $150,000 for districts that can match that amount.
+This is not enough for all five districts involved to receive the maximum grants if they qualify.
+The top award amount also did not change even though the budget potentially expands the number of schools that may be involved in the i-Zones.

 In February 2016, the Center for Popular Democracy compiled data on the nation’s three existing ASDs.
 The results are not encouraging.